yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_IPC64x.rst

 Changing the R5F Memory Map
 ---------------------------

-The DMA memory carveouts wrt the address and size needs to match with the MCU (R5F) linker mapfile.
+The DMA memory carveouts wrt the address and size needs to match with the MCU (R5F) external memory section sizes in linker mapfile.

 |
 | linux/arch/arm64/boot/dts/ti/k3-am642-sk.dts